dcac/dcac.github.io/_posts/features/2013-04-04-top-10-uncredited-heroes-of-jurassic-park.md

 ![][11]

 **9. Dear Brian Smrz, Driver of Grant, Sattler & Malcolm's Jeep** (uncredited),
 I don't know if you had the easier job, or the harder one.
-You're the driver of the jeep that takes Sam Elliott, Laura Dern, and Jeff Goldbloom to their first glimpse of *Jurassic Park*'s amazing creatures.
+You're the driver of the jeep that takes Sam Neill, Laura Dern, and Jeff Goldbloom to their first glimpse of *Jurassic Park*'s amazing creatures.
 On one hand, you didn't have to do much reacting to the yet-unfinished effects on location, with the been-there-done-that expression you employ as the other three pretended to stare in wonder.
 On the other hand, you missed what might have been your only chance to make the [Spielberg Face][12].

    [11]: /img/features/inline/jurassic-park-9.jpg